orkhanahmadov/orkhanahmadov.github.io/_posts/2020-04-14-accessing-parent-and-child-component-in-vuejs.md

 </script>
 ```

-Now imagine we want to move task item actions to its component, something like `TaskActions.vue`
+Now imagine we want to move task item actions to a dedicated component, something like `TaskActions.vue`
 ```vue
 <template>
     <div>